 Click the Input button to navigate to the location of the ADIF file you want to split.
+If you want to split a log by transmitted grid square, check the VHF Grid checkbox.
 Then click the Split button.
 You'll see the name of each output file, based on the transmitted QTH (usually county abbreviation), as well as the number of QSOs made from that QTH.
 You can split multiple logs without having to restart the program.

 The program recognizes only the following ADIF field names which indicate the transmitted QTH:

 The program will prompt you before overwriting an existing file.
 You will have three choices:

 The program will strip all application-specific ADIF fields from the QSO records when writing the output file(s).
 These fields aren't necessary.